snormax/snormax.github.io/index.md

 ### Currently:

-* Reading and scheming -- and then revising my scheming to suit reality
+* Reading and scheming -- and then revising my scheming to suit reality.

 &nbsp;